Kew Gardens: Kew Constabulary

 The gardens have their own police force, Kew Constabulary, attested under section 3 of the Parks Regulation Act 1872.
 Formerly known as the Royal Botanic Gardens Constabulary, it is a small, specialised constabulary of two sergeants and 12 officers, who patrol the grounds in a marked silver car.
 The Parks Regulation Act gives them the same powers as the Metropolitan Police within the land belonging to the gardens.

 War memorials

 The memorial to the several Kew gardeners killed in the First World War lies in the nearby St Luke's Church in Kew.
 It was designed by Sir Robert Lorimer in 1921.

 There are two memorial benches in the gardens.
 The Remembrance and Hope seat and the Verdun Bench, both containing parts of a felled oak tree whose acorn came from the battlefield of Verdun.
 The oak was grown at Kew until a storm in 2013 damaged the tree and so required removal.

-Food and Drink
+Refreshments

-Kew is home to a number of eateries including The Orangery, Pavilion Bar and Grill, The Botanical Brasserie and Victoria Plaza Café.
+Kew provides multiple places to eat and drink, including The Orangery, the Pavilion Bar and Grill, the Botanical Brasserie, a Café by the Victoria Gate, and a Family Kitchen near the Children's Garden.

-In 2021, the new Family Kitchen & Shop opened near the Children's Garden, replacing the nearby tented White Peaks Family Restaurant.
+Irrigation Pump House

+In 2024 the Irrigation Pump House at Kew was replaced as part of wider improvements.
+A new irrigation network, including this timber-enclosed facility, has been designed by Hugh Broughton Architects and engineered by Stantec.
+The building, which acts as the ‘heartbeat’ of the system, rests on a grassy mound above an underground water tank that stores 280,000 litres of irrigation water.
+The Irrigation Pump House is situated close to Kew's Treetop Walkway and has been designed in the bio-morphic architectural style with an oval form intended to mimic a fallen leaf when seen from above, while its structure of interlocking European Larch struts makes reference to palm fronds.